 - Students must keep up their other dance classes at the school.
-At least 4 classes outside the VCE classes to ensure fitness and technical ability.
-It is highly recommended that students do Contemporary class as this greatly assists creation of the VCE solos.
+At least 3 dance classes outside the VCE classes to ensure fitness and technical ability Of these, one must be Contemporary class as this greatly assists creation of the VCE solos.

 BSOD offers classes which specifically focus on improving student’s dance technique.

 Our Extensions program coaches students in many skills such as turns, leaps, flexibility as well as strength and fitness.
 Students can then apply these skills to other classes that they attend.